Painting Furniture Without Sanding or Priming

 Sand Any Texture (Optional)

-After the 1st coat of paint, I wrapped everything up with some tin foil to keep it from drying out before the next coat.
+After the 1st coat, I wrapped everything up with some tin foil to keep it from drying out before the next coat.
 Here’s what the 1st coat looked like when it was dry.

 Drawer front after 1st coat of paint dried

 There were some larger spots of texture that I didn’t care for.
-For a texture-free look, learn how to use Heirlooms Traditions Paint in a paint sprayer in this blog post about painting furniture black.
+For a texture free look, learn how to use Heirlooms Traditions in a sprayer in this blog post on painting furniture black.

 Click here to subscribe